-While I understand that mobile devices have become integral to our lives, they are disruptive to the learning environment.
-Therefore, I request that all electronic devices be turned off (not muted) during class (that is, please don't text or Facebook during class).
+While I understand that the mobile phone technology has merged with our lives, they are major source of distraction to the learning environment.
+Therefore, I request that all electronic devices be turned off (not muted) during class (that is, please don't text, message, snapchat, tweet, or Facebook during class).
 If an emergency arises, and you need to contact the outside world during our lecture or recitation time, I request that you quietly leave the room and conduct your conversation outside.
 Additionally, most all of our lectures will require far too much structural drawing for effective notes to be taken on a laptop so please leave these devices off during lecture.